open-contracting-extensions/public-private-partnerships/docs/extensions/bids.md

 For example, publishers may wish to add statistics on minority or women owned businesses, or bids that meet certain environmental standards and targets.

+The codelist's Category column indicates whether the statistic applies to bids or bidders or whether it is specified or required by a particular regulatory context (e.g. EU).

 ```eval_rst
 .. csv-table-no-translate::
    :header-rows: 1